rorodata/lambdapool/README.md

 ```

 Currently, the package is being released as a tarball.
 Plans are underway to distribute `lambdapool` through PyPI.

-## Genesis

-The `algoshelf` stack of software needs a Task Queue to run data pipelines like forecast computation.
-The constituent tasks can be broken down into independent components which can be parallely scheduled.
-One way of doing this running the tasks on different machine cores using `multiprocessing`.
-But, this is not very scalable and leads to wastage of compute resources as the resources lie idle for most periods of time.

-A better way to tackle the problem is to use serverless technology as a backend for running the computation.
-There are various serverless options in market pushed by the major cloud providers, for example, Amazon Web Services Lambda by Amazon and Google Cloud functions by Google.
-Serverless abstracts away the underlying compute resources.
-The users don't need to think about spawning infrastructure, scaling them up during high resource usage and scaling them back down when idle.
-The idea is to make running the compute workloads `virtually infinitely scalable` (subject to AWS limitations).

 ## Usage - Command Line Interface